guisalmeida/a11y-analyzer/README.md

 ![Cypress and DevTools output for passing and failing axe-core audits](./public/images/cypress-config5.png)

-A similar output is present on terminal.
+A similar output is present on terminal and on CI logs.
 ![Terminal](./public/images/terminal.png)

 ## Authors